leprasmurf/Scripts/README.md

 scripts
 =======

-Random scripts I write (they're terrible be aware)
+Random scripts for a variety of purposes.